Magyartanulas/magyartanulas.github.io/Section9.md

 | ő       | vonzott     | vonzotta  | vonz           | vonzza       | vonzana              | vonzaná            |
 | ők      | vonzotak    | vonzoták  | vonzanak       | vonzzák      | vonzanának           | vonzanák           |

+If the direct object is a name, then `vonz` takes on definite conjugation.

 * Az nem vonzana sok turistát. - (That would not attract many tourists.)
 * Vonzanának a flancos éttermek, ha nem kéne jattot adnom. - (Fancy restaurants would attract me, if I did not have to tip.)
 * A trón úgy vonzotta Simbát.
 (Simba was drawn to the throne. `úgy` will be explained in a later section)